 The author of numerous articles, Bill has also contributed a chapter to Disorganized Religion: The Evangelization of Youth and Young Adults.
 He has compiled several original editions of poetry, prayers, and prose.
 His interests include outdoor sports, the visual arts and music, reading, writing, and long conversations over a good cup of coffee.
 Most of all, he’s excited about spending time with Tara and their children.

 Content Manager & Editor

 An east coast nomad, Adam is excited to return to the DC area.
 A graduate of Wheaton College (B.A. in Theological Studies and Business/Economics), and Duke Divinity School (M.Div.), he hopes to participate in ecclesial ministry.
 He previously worked as an accountant for the Heritage Foundation and a Ministry Assistant for a prison ministry in North Carolina.
-Adam is also a Staff Writer for Curator Magazine and enjoys producing documentary films.
+Adam is also a Staff Writer for Curator Magazine.